 Las Palmas has Gran Canaria's biggest range of High Street names and small boutiques and prices are all local as the shops cater to Canarians rather than tourists.
-The main sales periods are the second week in January and in June.
+The main sales periods start in the second week in January and in July.

-Fo serious Las Palmas shopping, first head to Triana district, then move on to Mesa y Lopez nd Las Arenas.
+Fo serious Las Palmas shopping, first head to Triana district, then move on to Mesa y Lopez and Las Arenas.
 Leave enough time for a stroll along Las Canteras beachfront.

 Don't forget that most shops in Las Palmas close on Sundays (except during the winter cruise season) and on national and Las Palmas-specific fiestas.
 Big shops in the retail areas don't close for lunch, although many of the small boutique owners choose lunch and a siesta over customer service.
 All the shopping centres have plenty of parking and in most it is free (or free for a few hours).

 Las Arenas Shopping Centre